misiektoja/steam_monitor/docs/configuration.md

 steam_monitor --set-webhook-url
 ```

-The command validates the URL and atomically stores only the private `WEBHOOK_URL` in `.env` without sending a message.
-Use a custom dotenv destination with `--env-file PATH`.
+The command checks the URL and saves `WEBHOOK_URL` to `.env` without sending a message.
+Use `--env-file PATH` for another destination.
 Select the provider and event switches in `steam_monitor.conf`:

 ```python
 WEBHOOK_ENABLED = True